The EC V was the result of a number of customer requirements and several

 When two PEs were installed in the same room, it greatly improved the legibility

-of the signal (much like a stereo signal) which was a bonus when transcribing
+of the signal (much like a stereo signal), which was a real

 In 1964, the design of the PE was upgraded once more, with the introduction